BNLNPPS/ask-panda/README.md

 2. Run the Agent (example queries):
 ```
-python agent.py "What is PanDA?" openai
+python3 -m agents.document_query_agent "What is PanDA?" openai
-python agent.py "How does the PanDA pilot work?" anthropic
+python3 -m agents.document_query_agent "How does the PanDA pilot work?" anthropic
-python agent.py "What is the purpose of the PanDA server?" llama
+python3 -m agents.document_query_agent "What is the purpose of the PanDA server?" llama
-python agent.py "What is the PanDA WMS?" gemini  (shows that PanDA WMS is not properly defined)
+python3 -m agents.document_query_agent "What is the PanDA WMS?" gemini  (shows that PanDA WMS is not properly defined)
-python agent.py "Please list all of the PanDA pilot error codes" gemini  (demonstration of the limitations of the size of the context window)
+python3 -m agents.document_query_agent "Please list all of the PanDA pilot error codes" gemini  (demonstration of the limitations of the size of the context window)
 ```

-# Error Analysis Agent ("LogAnalysisAgent")
+# Log Analysis Agent

 1. Start the Server as described above.

 2. Run the Error Analysis Agent with a custom model:
 ```
-python error_analyzer_agent.py [-h] --log-files LOG_FILES --pandaid PANDAID --model MODEL --mode MODE
+python3 -m agents.error_analyzer_agent [-h] --log-files LOG_FILES --pandaid PANDAID --model MODEL --mode MODE
 ```
 **Note**: The error analysis agent will use the provided PanDA ID to fetch one or more log files from the given PanDA job.
 The script will then extract the error codes from the log files, along with relevant/nearby log message